• The Mountaineers

 The Mountaineers acknowledge that we are on the lands of the Pacific Northwest Indian tribes, who live here and steward these lands and waters as they have since time immemorial.
 As we pursue our mission, we strive to listen to and amplify Native traditions and values through respectful engagement.

 From craggy summits to windswept beaches, Washington’s lands and waters provide inspiration, connection, and transformative experiences.
-For more than 115 years, The Mountaineers community has been connected through a shared passion for the natural world and a commitment to leave outdoor spaces better than we found them.
+Since our founding, The Mountaineers community has been connected through a shared passion for the natural world and a commitment to leave outdoor spaces better than we found them.
 However, it is important to recognize that the places where we gather, learn, and recreate are the lands of Native peoples who have lived here since time immemorial.
-These people are still here and maintain strong cultural and legally-protected connections to their ancestral lands.
+These peoples are still here and maintain strong cultural and legally-protected connections to their ancestral lands.

 One small way that we can begin to recognize and reflect on the fact that we are on Native lands is through the process of land acknowledgment.
 Land acknowledgments recognize and respect Native peoples’ historical and ongoing stewardship of and connection to the land.
 They can be a first step toward repairing the harm and trauma historically endured by Native peoples.